margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the washer machine running
 * Grateful for the people in rural Arkansas I met
 * Grateful for a gratitude wall well
-* Grateful for growth and flwoers in the desert
+* Grateful for growth and flowers in the desert
 * Grateful for water flowing over
 * Grateful for the India center in Washington, DC